 Job Posting and Placement

-Transfers between the Resimene Process Operator, PVR Operator, and Resimenes Quality Control Analyst job classifications will be made on the basis of seniority.
+Transfers between the Resimene Process Operator, PVR Operator, Resimene Quality Control Analyst/Downstairs Operator and Resimenes Quality Control Analyst job classifications will be made on the basis of seniority.

 In the event of a vacancy within a job classification, notice of such vacancy shall be posted on the bulletin board.
 Any employee who desires to submit their name for a posted vacancy may do so by filling out an application form provided by the Company.

+Open Lead Resimene Process Operator position selections will be made by a joint management and labor team at the department level, composed of two (2) management and two (2) bargaining unit representatives.
+Decisions as to selection will be made by team consensus.
+Department management retains the ability to make the selection in the event the team fails to reach consensus with the Union retaining the right to grieve that selection.
+Where training on the job, skill and ability are equal, seniority will prevail.

 ARTICLE 13